 - One child wants to sell the vacation home and distribute the funds.

 - One child does not want to contribute to the costs of upkeep for the vacation home, and this was not addressed in the parent’s estate plan.

 - One child uses the property significantly more than the others.

 - One child wants to buy out the other children, but they cannot agree on a fair price for the property.

 - One child wants to rent the property when it is not in use in order to generate some income, but the other children do not.

+Many families who envision making memories and spending quality time with loved ones dream of owning a vacation home at the beach or in the mountains.
+So what could go wrong?
 Fortunately, a properly crafted estate plan can help ensure that your Orange County beach house passes hands with minimal issues or burden on your loved ones.
 Interested in learning more?
 Sign up for our free newsletter today!